freeCodeCamp/2018-online-jamstack-hackathon/apis.md

 # APIs
 Listed here are the APIs for your use.
-* Browse the APIs here.
-Visit docs etc.
+* Browse the APIs here and visit their documentation.
-* Meet with the API sponsors at the hackathon, particularly on Saturday morning
 * Communicate with the API sponsors via their dedicated Discord channel.
 * Deploy your apps with Netlify.

 # Fauna
 #### Quick Description
-Cloud database with generous free plan and distributed ACID transactions for global data integrity.
+A cloud database with generous free plan and distributed ACID transactions for global data integrity.
 Get started easily and scale to worldwide success.

 ### Purpose
 Stores transactional data like account balances, user profiles, social media content, shopping cart orders, etc.